MomentisDocs/trenza-bi-docs/pages/shipping-projection.md

 > **Notes**:
 >
 > * The forecast date is based on the start delivery date.
-> * All dollar ammounts are net, not gross.
+> * All dollar amounts are net, not gross.